 We currently operate a biometric system for lunches.
-The software is connected to a small touch pad which is able to recognise the skin patterns on a fingertip.
-The touch pad translates these patterns into a series of numbers.
-These numbers, stored on the computer, then become a pupil's identification.
 This allows for easy and quick payment for lunches.
-This system does not store an image of a fingerprint - it creates a mathematical template.
-This template cannot be used to recreate the fingerprint and it is not in a form that can be used by any other security system.
 Hot and cold lunches are served daily during Junior Lunch from 12.25pm - 1.10pm, and pupils who bring packed lunches also eat in the Dining Hall.
-Pupils can also buy snacks and drinks at break and lunch time and a drinks machine is also available.
+Pupils can buy snacks and drinks at break and lunch time and a drinks machine is also available.
 Pupils will receive a booklet in August giving details of the Dining Hall provision and options.